If I Can Lock in Fixed Below My Floating Rate - Should I?

 This also led to much higher prepayment penalties across various fixed rate debt types, preventing borrowers from refinancing to take advantage of lower rates.

-We are all hopeful the financial crisis is a once-in-a-generation type of downturn, more severe than its predecessors.
-Let’s take a look at how the other inversions worked.
+We are all hopeful the financial crisis is a once-in-a-generation type of downturn, more severe than its predecessors, so couldn’t this be an outlier?
+Let’s take a look at the other inversions.

 The inversion only lasted six months and was not as steep as the 2007 inversion.